Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 ```

 Does this operation make any sense?
 Not really.
-Let's try to train logisitic regression with this feature transformation.
+Let's try to train logistic regression with this feature transformation.

 ```{code-cell} ipython3